 This favorite late-night musical event has now returned: post-Compline organ music!

-Compline Choir Director Jason Anderson will offer this Advent Organ by Night, featuring works by Near, Rippen, Walcha, Pachelbel, and Deimer.
+For this December iteration of Organ by Night, Compline Choir Director Jason Anderson will offer works by Near, Rippen, Walcha, Pachelbel, and Diemer.

 In anticipation of the season John Stuntebeck will improvise and play compositions on Advent themes by Marcel Dupré, Rebecca Groom te Velde, and Dieterich Buxtehude.

 SUNDAY, OCTOBER 17,

 Canon Kleinschmidt will join in celebrating the 65th anniversary of The Compline Choir by offering Messiaen's Vision of the Eternal Church.
 Then, in anticipation of Halloween, he will play two brief pieces associated with phantoms: Alain's Fantasmagorie, and Bach's famous Toccata and Fugue in D minor.

 SUNDAY, AUGUST 22